Fast Facts

 - CCM ensembles have performed internationally, recorded for major labels and won ASCAP awards for excellence and programming.

-- Nine degrees are offered (BA, BM, BFA, MFA, MM, MA, AD, DMA, PhD) in nearly 120 possible majors.
+- CCM now offers 10 different degree types (BA, BM, BFA, MFA, MM, MME, MA, AD, DMA, PhD) in nearly 120 possible majors.

 - The Albino Gorno Memorial Music Library houses more than 150,000 volumes, including books, music scores, periodicals, microforms and recordings that support the full range of programs offered.